-In order to register for classes for the next term, a student account must reflect a zero balance.
+In order to register for classes for the next term, a student account must reflect a zero balance or have an approved repayment plan in place.
 As soon as charges and payments are applied to accounts as noted above, holds will be placed on accounts with an outstanding balance and students will be notified via email.
 A student is to assume the responsibility to ensure there is not an outstanding balance on their account before registration occurs.
-To view your student account and learn how to pay your account online, login to MyLuthernet, click on Resources, click on Helpful links, and then click on My Bill Pay.
+To view your student account and learn how to pay your account online, log in to MyLuthernet, click on Resources, click on Helpful links, and then click on My Bill Pay.

 If a student is expecting outside support (congregation/synod, etc) for expenses incurred at Luther Seminary, understand this is an arrangement between the student and them; Luther is a third party only, therefore, payment is expected as specified above.

 Browse course books online, view library holdings in WorldCat and order via Amazon (or the online bookseller of your choice).
 Please purchase your books online since Luther Seminary no longer has a bookstore on campus.